remlapmot/mrrobust/README.md

 . help mrmedianobs
 ```

-Version 12: It appears that the `net install` command does not work under Stata version 12 (and lower) because this webpage has a https address rather than a http address.
+Stata version 12: It appears that the `net install` command does not work under Stata version 12 (and earlier versions) because this webpage has a https address rather than a http address.
 One way around this is to download the files manually and save them on your adopath.
+In this case you also need to install the `moremata` package manually from SSC, which is available as a zip file here <http://fmwww.bc.edu/repec/bocode/m/moremata.zip>.

 Author
 =======